projectcitybuild/PCBridge/README.md

 ![CI](https://github.com/projectcitybuild/PCBridge/workflows/CI/badge.svg?branch=master)

-A Spigot/Paper plugin to bridge [Project City Build](https://projectcitybuild.com) and its Minecraft servers
+A BungeeCord + Spigot/Paper plugin to bridge [Project City Build](https://projectcitybuild.com) and its Minecraft servers

 ## Project Structure
 PCBridge is designed to be modular - allowing it to be simultaneously built for Spigot, Bungee, or whatever is the latest server software.